gifale95/BERG/source/tutorials/Adding_New_Models_to_Nest.rst

     # General description of the model
     description: |
     Provide a concise but informative description of the model, including:
-       - What kind of neural responses it generates
+    - What kind of in silico neural responses it generates
     - What dataset it was trained on
     - The basic approach/architecture
-       - Any notable characteristics or limitations Keep this to 3-5 sentences for readability.
+    - Any notable characteristics or limitations
+    Keep this to 3-5 sentences for readability.

     # Input stimulus information
     input:
     type: "numpy.ndarray"  # or other appropriate type
     shape: [shape_description]  # e.g., [batch_size, 3, height, width]
     description: "Brief description of input format"
     constraints:
         - "List any constraints on input values"
         - "e.g., value ranges, size requirements, etc."

     # Output information
     output:
     type: "numpy.ndarray"  # or other appropriate type
     shape: [shape_description]  # e.g., [batch_size, n_voxels]
     description: "Brief description of output format"
     dimensions:
         - name: "dimension_name"
         description: "What this dimension represents"
         - name: "dimension_name"
         description: "What this dimension represents"
         # Add more dimensions as needed

     # Model parameters and their usage
     parameters:
-      # First parameter (typically subject)
+    # First parameter
     param_name:
         type: param_type  # e.g., int, str, float
         required: true/false
         valid_values: list_of_valid_values  # or range, or omit if not applicable